 Percentage rent plus minimum annual guarantees (MAG) structures

-Spend-per-enplanement (SPE) metrics provide comparison of F&B and retail revenue against peer airports (typically $8–$15 per enplaned passenger at large hubs per ACRP research)
+Spend-per-enplanement (SPE) metrics provide comparison of F&B and retail revenue against peer airports ($8–$15 per enplaned passenger at large hubs, ACRP Research Report 176, 2018)

 Street pricing policies determine baseline concession costs relative to off-airport comparables

-Terminal concessions are sensitive to passenger dwell time, airport design, and the competitive landscape.
+Terminal concessions are sensitive to passenger dwell time, airport design, and the mix of available concessionaires relative to off-airport alternatives.
 At 12 of 31 large-hub airports, international carrier routes generated 20% higher per-transaction revenue than domestic routes in 2023 (ACI-NA survey).

 B.4 Land and Building Leases